saurabh9495/instagram_miner/README.md

 Basic Usage
 -----------
-- The rate limit for the endpoint used in this app is 5,000/hour.
-The new_campaign view contains logic such that if the rate limit hits 4,999 the program will stop making API calls and will work with the data thus far obtained.

 ### 1. Create a new campaign
 * Visit ` http://localhost:8000/campaign/new/ ` or click the 'New Campaign' link in the top navbar.
 * The Campaign Title should be unique and descriptive.